Too corny for some but just right for others, a Christmas proposal can be the perfect way to round off the festive season.

 Although Valentine’s Day is often considered to be the most romantic occasion of the year, the Christmas season appears to be the most popular time to pop the question.

-It’s a similar story here in the UK: research from Bridebook (a popular wedding planning app) states that more than 100,000 engagements occur during the Christmas season, with 40 percent taking place between Christmas Eve and New Year’s Day.
+It’s a similar story here in the UK: research from Bridebook (a popular wedding planning app) states that more than 100,000 engagements occur during the Christmas season, with 40 percent taking place between Christmas Eve and New Year’s Day in 2020.
 This has been backed up by events agency Chillisauce, who surveyed over 10,000 people and found that more proposals take place between December 24th and January 1st than any other time of the year!

 Why is Christmas a popular time for wedding proposals?